Even before homeschooling in a pandemic, homeschool moms were overwhelmed.

 Being separate (more likely) ensures that you will address your own needs.

-Sometimes we just need to think our own thoughts.
+Naturally, sometimes we just need to think our own thoughts.

 Sometimes we don’t know what we need because we give no effort or thought to it.